StuartsProjects/SX1280/Ranging/ReadMe.md

 [https://www.mikroe.com/click](https://www.mikroe.com/click)

-The SX1280 requires a few more pins than a standard Mikrobus module provides, so I added two pins to the normal 8 on either side for the Busy and DI03 pins, plus the RXenable and TXenable for the E28-2G4M20S.
+The SX1280 requires a few more pins than a standard Mikrobus module provides, so I added two pins to the normal 8 on either side for the Busy and DI03 pins.
 The design of these SX1280 Mikrobus boards does allow them to be used in a standard 2 x 8way Mikrobus socket.
 This requires that the pin connected to the Mikrobus AN pin is a dual analogue\digital pin which is often the case.

 The Mikrobus PCBs shown, the yellow ones, are breadboard friendly so will plug into a standard 0.1" breadboard, very useful for prototyping.